• XARAGUA

 Application:

-Monitoring and protection of Xaraguayan citizens, churches, archives, and cultural agents abroad is an internationally recognized right and cannot be criminalized.
+Monitoring and protection of Xaraguayan citizens, churches, archives, institutions and cultural agents abroad is an internationally recognized right and cannot be criminalized.

 ---